-- The School District's net position at June 30, 2022 was about \$16.4 million.
+- The School District's net position at June 30, 2022 was over \$12.1 million.
 Net position reflects the difference between all assets and deferred outflows of resources of the School District (including capital assets, net of depreciation) and all liabilities, both short-term and long-term, and deferred inflows of resources.
-The net position at June 30, 2022 of \$16.4 million represented an increase of \$6.1 million when compared to the prior year.
-The primary reasons for the increase in net position were twofold: (1) actuarial estimates used in the financial statements for fiscal year 2022 resulted in a favorable impact on net position of about \$2.6 million and (2) total revenues in fiscal year 2022 (both operating and general revenues) increased about \$3.0 million as compared to the prior year. - The School District had about \$30.2 million in expenses relating to governmental activities; almost \$21.7 million of the \$30.2 million in expenses were offset by program specific charges for services, grants and contributions.
-However, general revenues (primarily property and sales taxes) of about \$14.6 million were adequate to provide for these programs. - As stated above, general revenues accounted for about \$14.6 million or about 40.3% of all revenues totaling just over \$36.3 million.
+The net position at June 30, 2022 of over \$12.1 million represented an increase of about \$4.2 million when compared to the prior year.
+The increase in net position occurred primarily as a result of actuarial estimates for fiscal year 2022 having a favorable impact on net position of about \$3.1 million. - The School District had \$17.9 million in expenses relating to governmental activities; about \$12.8 million of the \$17.9 million in expenses were offset by program specific charges for services, grants and contributions.
+The general revenues (primarily property and sales taxes) of \$9.4 million were available to fund these programs for fiscal year 2022. - As stated above, general revenues accounted for \$9.4 million or about 42% of all revenues totaling almost \$22.2 million.
 Program specific revenues in the form of charges for services, grants, and contributions accounted for the balance of these revenues.
 (Percentages in table below have been rounded to one decimal place.)